Skip to main content

 • a procedure to seal off some of the nerves in your back so they stop sending pain signals

-• surgery – an operation called decompression surgery can sometimes help relieve sciatica
+• surgery – a type of decompression surgery called microdiscetomy can normally help relieve sciatica

 How to stop sciatica coming back